Son Balagueret Villa

 The coastline here is less built up than in other areas of Mallorca, offering a chance to sit back and soak up the beautiful Balearic countryside from the Mediterranean shore.

-This beach provides sun beds and parasols for hire, as well as public toilets and showers.
+This beach is just under 3km long and provides sun beds and parasols for hire, as well as public toilets and showers.

 A beach bar offers simple refreshments alongside two local cafes and the nearest shop being close by.
 The small, town centre has a further variety of shops, restaurants, and small supermarkets.